Rise in patients with winter viruses puts further pressure on hospitals

 The number of flu patients in England is continuing to climb, with more than 1,500 people in hospital with the virus at the same time as junior doctors began their latest strike action.

-Covid-19 patient numbers also remain on the rise, while norovirus levels look to be creeping upwards again.
+Covid-19 patient numbers also remain on the increase, while norovirus levels look to be creeping upwards again.

 The figures give a snapshot of the pressures on hospitals in the week ending January 7, which includes most of the six-day strike by junior doctors that began on January 3.